-During your first week of the program, you would use 225lbs for 7 set of 3 until you reached 21 reps.
+During your first week of the program, you would use 225lbs for 7 sets of 3 until you reached 21 reps.

-I would recommend you starting at 70 percent or even a bit lower if you are uncomfortable at the onset.
+I would recommend you starting at 70 percent or even a bit lower if you are uncomfortable at the onset of the program.

 With RP-21 you will have plenty of time to build serious muscle and strength, but you only have one time to load up too much weight and get injured.

 The big picture matters significantly more than one training session.